GeekAlexis/FastMOT/README.md

 <img src="assets/demo.gif" width="720" height="405" />

 ## Description
-Fast MOT is a real-time tracker that includes both detection and tracking.
+Fast MOT is a real-time tracker based on tracking by detection.
 The tracker implements:
   - YOLOv4 detector
   - SSD detector
   - Deep SORT + OSNet ReID
   - Optical flow tracking
   - Camera motion compensation

 Unlike Deep SORT, detector is not run at every frame to achieve faster processing.
 Also, the tracker is optimized with TensorRT and Numba.
 YOLOv4 is trained on CrowdHuman while SSD's are pretrained TensorFlow models.
-Note that when using SSD, the detector will split a frame into tiles and process them in batches for the best accuracy.
+Note that with SSD, the detector splits a frame into tiles and processes them in batches for the best accuracy.
 ReID enables Deep SORT to identify previously lost targets.
 The tracker is currently designed for pedestrian tracking.
 To track custom classes, please refer to [torchreid](https://github.com/KaiyangZhou/deep-person-reid) and [darknet](https://github.com/AlexeyAB/darknet) to train OSNet and YOLOv4 on your own classes.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |